Skip to Main Content

 Inkscape.org has a variety of tutorials in both written and video format.

 GIMP is a free image and photo editor that is available on almost all operating systems.
 GIMP gives users an easy way of resizing, recoloring, cropping, rotating and otherwise manipulating images.
-Additionally, GIMP can work with transparancies, layers, and almost every type of image file available.
+Additionally, GIMP can work with transparencies, layers, and almost every type of image file available.

 GIMP Pros & Cons